AnimaApp/scooby/README.md

 ![Scooby](images/scoobyLogo.png)

-_Scooby_ is an optimized visual, regression and E2E testing framework.
+_Scooby_ is an optimized regression and fidelity testing framework.
-It can be used to generate many different kinds of reports, and integrates seemlessly with our GitHub-based workflows.
+It can be used to test for regressions (both visual and textual), and provides all tools and integrations necessary to streamline the experience (a CLI, a review UI, web service, and more).

+For a quick introduction and demo, see this video:

+TODO

+Example use-cases:

+- **Prevent visual regressions in your website UI**
+  - After a PR is opened, you can use Scooby to verify that the changes didn't cause any unwanted regression in your website UI, flagging them for review and approval if necessary.
+- **Test for regressions in generated configuration files**
+  - You might use Scooby to do Snapshot testing of your UI structure (JSON) or other configuration files.
+With Scooby, you can avoid committing the snapshots into your repository, and instead generate and compare them on the fly inside a CI pipeline.
+- **Support migrations by comparing the output of two systems**
+  - If you are migrating a system, you might want to verify that the output of the new system is equal to the legacy one.
+Scooby can be used to compare and visualize the differences between the outputs, flagging them up for review and approval if necessary
+- **Test for Storybook components regressions (soon)**
+  - Verify that a code change doesn't cause any visual regression in your Storybook components

 Scooby was built with these goals in mind:

-- Make it easy to add new regression, visual, and E2E tests
+- Make it easy to add new regression and fidelity tests, both visual and textual
 - Support multiple test formats out of the box (such as HTML, PNG, code, etc) to minimize the amount of boilerplate glue code.
 - Being cost-efficient
 - Be highly extensible to support new kinds of tests and reports
 - Integrate well with our GitHub-based workflows

+Scooby has been extensively battle-tested at [Anima](https://www.animaapp.com/), where is powering most of our production pipelines.

 # Overview